cortoproject/examples/c/core/README.md

 **Difficulty**: hard

 ### mount_fibo
 This example uses the corto API to create a mount class from scratch.
 Note that this is significantly easier to do by defining a mount class in a .cx file- this code just serves as an example that it is possible to do dynamically.
 The mount class that is created serves up the fibonacci sequence.

-Purpose of this example is to demonstrate that a mount in corto can potentially expose infinite datasets requiring lots of memory.
+The purpose of this example is to demonstrate that a mount in corto can potentially expose infinite datasets without requiring lots of memory.
 The example also shows how to use the corto_select API to specify an offset/limit for the returned results.
 **Difficulty**: hard